sklawik/pipewrench-template/README.md

 npm i
 npm run build
 ```
-You are good and will handle thins from now on, if you need help look below for support.
+You are good and will handle things from now on, if you need help look below for support.
 Happy Coding!

 # About